ros-navigation/docs.nav2.org/docs/configuration/packages/collision_monitor/configuring-collision-monitor-node.md

 - IR/Sonars (`sensor_msgs::msg::Range` messages)
 - Costmap (`nav2_msgs::msg::Costmap` messages)

-#### WARNING
+!!! warning

-**⚠️ when using CostmapSource**
-Collision Monitor normally **bypasses the costmap** to minimize reaction latency using fresh sensor data.
+    **⚠️ when using CostmapSource** Collision Monitor normally **bypasses the costmap** to minimize reaction latency using fresh sensor data.
 Use at your own caution or when using external costmap sources from derived sources.

 ## Parameters